GrantMcConachie/olf_chemical_embs/README.md

 pip install -r requirements.txt
 ```

 The data used in the paper is located [here](https://zenodo.org/)).
 Download and put into a `data/` folder in the parent directory.
+The `BindingDB` folder in the zenodo is not necessary for this repo.

 ## Training LORAX